 Before you get started, discuss with your team (including your agency partners) the desired outputs and outcomes of the research.

 We follow a lean, iterative process, which allows the team to be more responsive and flexible to redefine outputs based on what the process finds.
-Avoid overspecifying your outputs, because you have no way of knowing what you’ll find until the research is underway.
+Avoid over-specifying your outputs, because you don’t know what you’ll find until the research is underway.
 For example, it’s safer to say “We’ll produce a persona” (a type of artifact) than it is to commit to “We’ll provide 10 useful insights,” because it’s difficult to know how many useful insights the research will produce.
 That said, discussing possible outputs is useful because it can directly affect how you choose to document the research.

 Involving partners in research planning

 Hold a meeting to bring the team — including your agency partners — together to agree on the research plan.
 Tailor the agenda to your project’s history and your partner’s design maturity.
 For example, if your partner doesn’t yet have personas, you might create provisional personas before the planning meeting; if your partner hasn’t ever planned research before, you might draft a plan for them to respond to.
 Be ready to educate your partners on the methods you chose and why you chose them, provide example outputs from prior research, etc.